kyxap/gpu-update-checker/README.md

 # gpu-update-checker
-GPU Update Checker, automatically checks if there are any new drivers available for your video card.
+GPU Update Checker, automatically checks if are any new drivers available for your video card.

 Simple and minimalistic java application which stays in your system tray and do the job.